-Tobacco Compliance Checks Program
+Tobacco Compliance Check Program

-Tobacco Compliance Checks (TCC) is a program started in 2017 by the Indiana State Excise Police (ISEP) to evaluate and reduce the availability of tobacco and e-liquid products to persons under the legal age.
-TCC inspections are conducted by ISEP officers accompanied by 16-, 17-, 18-, 19-, or 20-year-old youths who attempt to purchase tobacco and e-liquid products at licensed retail establishments.
-As part of the program, the agency has contracted with the Indiana Prevention Resource Center at Indiana University to recruit and hire the youths who assist our officers with the inspections.
+The Tobacco Compliance Check (TCC) program is conducted by the Indiana State Excise Police (ISEP) to evaluate and reduce the availability of tobacco and e-liquid products to persons under 21-years of age.
+TCC inspections are conducted by ISEP officers who are accompanied by 16- to 20-year-old youth participants who attempt to purchase tobacco and e-liquid products at licensed retail establishments.
+As part of the program, the Alcohol and Tobacco Commission (ATC) contracts with Prevention Insights at Indiana University to recruit and hire the youth participants who assist ISEP officers with the inspections.

 TCC Pass / Fail Report by County 2022 2021 2020 2019 2018 2017

-- TCC Pass / Fail Report by Business Listing|
+- TCC Pass / Fail Reports by Business